raspberrypilearning/comic-character/en/step_6.md

 When you created `alertMessage`, you assigned it an empty string (`""`).

+If the **Superhero Name** field is blank, then you set `alertMessage` to a message to alert the user.

-You only need to show an alert if a message has been assigned to `alertMessage`.
+You only want to show the alert if there is a message in `alertMessage`.

-You need to check if `alertMessage` is **not** an empty string now.
+So you need to check if `alertMessage` is **not** an empty string now.

 --- task ---